Wearer of Many Hats: One Management Style Does Not Fit All

 The Angle of the Hat: When wearing the Hands On Manager Hat, set aside dedicated time at least once a week to check in on your people.
 You’ll find they always have a story for you about how things are going, no matter how often you stop in.

-Independent Means “Hands Off”
+Independent Management Style: “Hands Off”

 Some employees hate it when you bug them in their office, interrupting their ‘flow’ and wrecking their carefully crafted trains of thought.
 They value their independence fiercely, skip one-on-ones, and yet somehow produce volumes of work that they point as proof that you should leave them alone.